wgjm1986/FIN657/README.md

     conda activate FIN657

-Finally, register this Conda environment with Jupyter so that it appears as a selectable kernel in notebooks:
+Finally, with the conda environment activated, register this environment with Jupyter so that it appears as a selectable kernel in notebooks:

     python -m ipykernel install --user --name FIN657 --display-name "FIN657 (conda)"

 This step makes it easy to ensure your notebook is using the correct Python environment.
-If you skip it, Jupyter may default to the wrong Python environment.
-We will discuss in class what this means and why it matters.

 ---

-## 3. Set Up Your Credentials (`.env` file)
+## 3. Set up your credentials (`.env` file)

-This project uses **environment variables** to store credentials such as API keys and usernames.

-### Step 3.1: Create your `.env` file
+### Background

+The code posted in this repo frequently connects to outside databases, which requires a username and password.
+When writing code for yourself, if you need to do this, you could just write out your username and perhaps even your password as part of the code.
+But when collaborating on code, this is a bad idea for both security reasons (since the code will be sent over the internet) and for practical reasons (collaborators with different credentials will have to change the code before it can work on their end).

+Instead, the best approach is to have each collaborator create a "configuration" file to store all information that might be different for them from others.
+The goal is to have all the code look identical outside of this configuration file.
+The file itself will look different for each collaborator, and in fact each collaborator should never share their file with others (to avoid accidentally leaking this confidential information).
+However, to keep everyone on the same page, a standard approach is to include in the repo a template configuration file that everyone can edit to their own details.

+The most common convention is that the configuration file is called `.env` (notice the filename begins with a `.` which is a common way of labeling a system or configuration file).
+The template to help create the file is called `.env.example`.
+You use this template to create your own `.env` file, and then the code will look for that file when it runs to pull your user-specific information.
+The steps below explain how to set up your `.env` file correctly.

+### Steps to follow

-You will see a file called:
+In the repo, you will see a file called:

     .env.example